KimberleyCook/kimberleycook.github.io/_posts/2016-08-25-So-I-quit-my-job-to-travel-the-world.md

 ---
 layout: post
-title: So I quit my job to travel the world.
+title: So I quit my job to travel the world
 excerpt: That’s how all nomad blogs should start right?
 ---